evmts/tevm-monorepo/bundler/config/CONTRIBUTING.md

 #### Return Types

 Most apps rely on type infering return types.
-Because it's important for library code like EVMts to stay stable as a best practice return types of functions are always explicitly typed
+Because it's important for library code like Tevm to stay stable as a best practice return types of functions are always explicitly typed

 #### JavaScript with JSDOC

-Typescript is used in EVMts for test code and dev scripts.
+Typescript is used in Tevm for test code and dev scripts.
 But any source code is written with JavaScript with 0 build transpilation steps.
 Sometimes types will also be imported from [src/types.ts](./src/types.ts) which is where types can be placed if they are too tedious to write in jsdoc.

 For examples of how to use jsdoc it is recomended to look at other examples.
 Ai tools are very good at jsdoc.
 But here are some basics to get you started